 Dear, Tacos.
 How do I love thee?
 Let me count the ways.
-I love you made with homemade corn tortillas, topped with shrimp and avocado crema, or melt-in-your-mouth braised beef short ribs.
 You are fantastic always, but even sometimes when I have more gourmet options, I love you the most simplest way of all: served in crispy corn shells with a Tex-Mex-inspired filling of ground beef (or turkey).

 I’m talking about the most popular type of taco in America, and the one most often prepared for “Taco Night.”
 Hard (or soft, depending on your preference) tacos filled with a well-seasoned, quickly sauteed mixture of ground beef is a standby favorite of mine and so many others.
 I sometimes make it with ground turkey to lighten it up, but it can easily be made with lean ground beef as well, and it tastes just as good!